pwighton/fs-docker/readme.md

 ## Containers for Compliling FreeSurfer
 -----------------------------------------------------------------------
-The container `pwighton/fs-dev-build` can be used to compile FreeSurfer from source.
+The `fs-dev-build` container  can be used to compile FreeSurfer from source.

 Use `make fs-build` (or `make fs-build-nc` to build without using the cache) to build the container.
+Or pull: `docker pull pwighton/fs-dev-run`.

 The [Dockerfile](build/Dockerfile) defines 3 volumes that must be mounted when the container is invoked:
 - `VOLUME /fs-pkg`: The location of FreeSurfer's [pre-compiled binaries](http://surfer.nmr.mgh.harvard.edu/pub/data/fspackages/prebuilt/centos7-packages.tar.gz) (input to compilation)